NikolasMarkou/solving_mnist/README.md

 Dataset consists of 60.000 training samples and 10.000 test samples of hand-drawn digits of size 28x28 single channel pixels.

+It is a subset of a larger set available from NIST.
+The digits have been size-normalized and centered in a fixed-size image.

+It is a good database for people who want to try learning techniques and pattern recognition methods on real-world data while spending minimal efforts on preprocessing and formatting.

 ![Some of mnist samples](images/mnist.png)

 ## Framework